 - Oral surgery

 - Pediatric Dentistry

 - Dental radiology

 - Dental prosthesis

 - Clinical experience (diagnosis and treatment of oral diseases) under the supervision of professionals.

 In the United States, the title is DDS “Doctor of Dental Surgery” or DMD “Doctor of Dental Medicine”.
-It requires four years of undergraduates education to earn a bachelor of science degree (BSc) and four years of education and training in a dental school to earn a dental degree (DDS or DMD).
-During the first two years of dental school, the curricula are basic medical sciences such as anatomy, physiology, pathology, microbiology, biochemistry, and pharmacology.
-During the last two years, dental students diagnose and treat oral diseases under supervision.
+It requires four years of undergraduate education to earn a bachelor of science degree (BSc) and four years of education and training in a dental school to earn a dental degree (DDS or DMD).
+In the first two years of dental school, the curricula are basic medical sciences such as anatomy, physiology, pathology, microbiology, biochemistry, and pharmacology.
+In the last two years of dental school, students diagnose and treat oral diseases under supervision.
 Many dentists continue education and training to get a certification in one of nine recognized dental specialties.

 The general dentist diagnoses, prevents, and treats dental diseases.
-He/She provides a wide range of dental services such as tooth restoration, root canal treatment, gum disease treatment, replacement of missing teeth with dental bridge or denture and TMJ disorder therapy.
+They provide a wide range of dental services such as tooth restoration, root canal treatment, gum disease treatment, replacement of missing teeth with a dental bridge or denture, and TMJ disorder therapy.